stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Resources

-Stride does not have resources in the same way Godot does.
-In Stride, you can add folders to your scene and place entities with your data there.
-Another approach is to store former resources in a separate prefab and load it into scenes that need that data.
+Godot uses dedicated `Resource` objects.
+Stride does not use the same resource-object model.
+In Stride, equivalent data is usually represented with assets, prefabs, and serializable classes (`[DataContract]` / `[DataMember]`) that you reference from entities and scripts.

+For deeper details, see [Godot Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html) and [Godot PackedScene](https://docs.godotengine.org/en/stable/classes/class_packedscene.html).

 ## Supported file formats